Best Free Tools for Startups 2026

 Perplexity AI (Free)

-• Research with sources
+• Quick fact-checking with sources

-• Meeting transcription
+• Meeting transcripts

 How to Choose Free Tools Without Hurting Growth